 Yes, an EU Digital COVID certificate should be issued already after the first vaccination dose.
 The number of doses administered will be clearly stated on the vaccination certificate.
 Member States might not accept a partial vaccination for lifting travel restrictions.
 Please check national travel restrictions prior to your travel with the national authorities.

 Yes.
-A Member State, where you received the first dose should issue an EU Digital COVID Certificate indicating the first dose.
+For example if you received doses in two separate Member States, the Member State in which you received the first dose should issue an EU Digital COVID Certificate indicating the first dose.
 The Member State, which administered the second dose, will then issue an EU Digital COVID Certificate indicating the second dose, once you provide to the authorities there the information confirming the first dose previously received.
+The same rule applies to the booster shots.

 I had a mixed vaccine (two doses come from two different vaccine providers) – can I get the EU Digital COVID Certificate?

 Yes.
 An EU Digital COVID Certificates should be issued to any person who received a COVID-19 vaccination.
 Such a certificate should clearly indicate the name of the vaccine and the number of doses administered.

 When it comes to waiving travel restrictions, Member States agreed that EU citizens who received mixed doses in a two-dose series of COVID-19 vaccination, in line with national vaccination strategies, are considered “fully vaccinated”.